 The text sources in this class are ancient history-based, so students will learn some history and vocabulary while focusing on becoming skilled, confident, independent writers.

-Class is recommended for grades 4 and up, and best for students who have some IEW Writing experience.
+Class is recommended for grades 5-8, and is best for students who have some IEW Writing experience.

-I am offering this class at the Murrieta HomeSchool Campus on Thursdays at 10:00 am beginning September 7.
-I will also offer the class on Wednesdays at 10:00 in my home classroom in Temecula.
+I am offering this class at the Murrieta HomeSchool Campus on Thursdays at 10:00 am beginning September 6.
 Please email firstname.lastname@example.org or call 951-302-0540 for additional information or to enroll your student.

 Beginning February 7, 2017